⚠️ System is currently offline — submissions won't go through. Please notify reception.

 General health problems such as bone, blood or endocrine disorders, and many prescription and non-prescription drugs (including bisphosphonates) can affect your orthodontic treatment.
 It is imperative that you inform your Dentist of any changes in your general health status.

-Full Conditions and Costs
+Full Conditions & Costs

-1. There is ONE complimentary replacement of a broken/lost bracket/wire during the course of treatment.
+1. There is ONE complimentary replacement of a broken / lost bracket / wire during the course of treatment.

 2. Treatment must be continuous and review appointments kept, or other fees may be payable to put things back on track due to non-compliance.
 Treatment will be put on hold if the patient fails to pay for two successive months.
 If this non-compliance is for a period of more than 4 months in terms of payments or appointments, then full treatment fees may have to be charged to start the case again.
 No refund will be given in such cases.

-3. Orthodontic Fee for your treatment is $5,800 (Metal).
+3. Orthodontic Fee for your treatment is $5800 (Metal).

-4. Initial payment of $1,500 is required before full banding.
+4. Initial payment of $1500 is required before full banding.

-6. No refund can be given for cases that are not completed for factors outside our control.
+6. No Refund can be given for cases that are not completed for factors outside our control.

 7. Retention is a separate process and is crucial to keep your teeth in place.
 The fee for retainers is between $250 to $500 for any additional set of retainers.

-8. Broken/lost bracket/wire replacement cost if needed is $120.
+8. Broken / lost bracket / wire replacement cost if needed is $120.

 9. Total treatment cost includes one set of retainers.

-Patient Details & Signature
+Patient Details

-Sign with finger or mouse
+Sign with your finger or mouse